Margin and leverage explained

 When you are on margin call you are not allowed to take on any more risk, and your account is at risk of stop-out.

 The point you are on margin call is when your equity (balance + unrealised profit & loss) is equal to your margin requirement.
 Your stop-out level is when your equity is equal to half your required margin, and your biggest losing position will be closed out forcibly.
 If a trader has open losing positions and does do not have enough equity to cover those positions, their account would be at risk of stop-out.
-This essentially means that any or all of their open positions would be automatically closed by the trading platform, if the balance dropped below the margin stop-out level.
-The 50% margin close out rule (applied on a per account basis) is part of the ESMA product intervention measures.
-For further information about ESMA product intervention measures and how these may affect you please see our Glossary.
+This essentially means that any or all of their open positions would be automatically closed by the trading platform if the balance dropped below the margin stop-out level.
+The 50% margin close out rule (applied on a per account basis) is part of the FCA product intervention measures.
+For further information about FCA product intervention measures and how these may affect you please see our Glossary.

 For example, Trader ‘C’ has six open trades, each requiring £200 worth of position margin, and the current close-out percentage level on that trading account is 50%.
 This would make the total position margin requirement £1,200.
 If the account of Trader ‘C’ then dropped below 50% of this total margin requirement (which in this example is £600), some or all of those trades may be automatically closed out, potentially at a loss to Trader ‘C’.